-Reed is represented by the Sears-Peyton Gallery in New York.
+Reed is represented by represented by Danese/Corey and the Sears-Peyton Gallery, both in New York.
 She has had solo shows in New York, Toronto, and Boston and has participated in many group shows around the country.
-The School of the Museum of Fine Arts, Boston has awarded her both the 2005 Maud Morgan Award and a Traveling Fellowship in 2013.
-Reed's work can be found in public and private collections including: Boston Museum of Fine Arts, Lila Acheson Wallace Collection, Bank of Boston, Rose Art Museum, Danforth Museum, and the DeCordova Museum and Sculpture Park.
+The Museum of Fine Arts, Boston has awarded her the 2005 Maud Morgan Award and the School of the Museum of Fine Arts, Boston gave her a Traveling Fellowship in 2013.
+Reed?s work can be found in public and private collections including: Boston Museum of Fine Arts, Lila Acheson Wallace Collection, Bank of Boston, Rose Art Museum, Danforth Museum, and the DeCordova Museum and Sculpture Park.
 The artist is based in Boston.

 Cheer for the Home Team: Animal Mascots from the Collection is a family-friendly exhibition comprised of 41 works from the CMA collection featuring animals that serve as college mascots.
 The exhibition explores the qualities of certain animals that make them popular as symbols of luck to lead their schools to victory on the field, like the fighting gamecock and thetiger.
 A diversity of objects is drawn from all aspects of the collection, including European paintings, American folk art, and Asian ceramics.
 Cheer for the Home Team features a number of the Museum's Audubon prints, as well as works by Eugène Delacroix, Romare Bearden, Edmund Yaghjian, Constantine Manos, and Sigmund Abeles.
 Many of these pieces are being shown for the first time in a number of years.